 - Supporting Early Developmental Delays: Screening, Assessments and Services

 -Early Steps Children’s Medical Services through the Sarasota Memorial Health Care System assures that early intervention services and supports are available to children with developmental delays from birth to 36 months of age.

 -Florida Diagnostic Learning Resource System (FDLRS) accessed through the Sarasota County School District assists parents/caregivers in locating, identifying and obtaining services for children with disabilities or special needs.
 In addition FDLRS screens children and youth to determine if they need to be formally evaluated and more.

--The Florida Center for Child and Family Development’s Early Intervention Services provided by The Florida Center employ a comprehensive, family-centered team approach to support the development of infants, toddlers, and young children.
+-The Florida Center for Early Childhood, Inc. Early Intervention Services provided by The Florida Center employ a comprehensive, family-centered team approach to support the development of infants, toddlers, and young children.
 Helping children achieve their highest potential requires time, patience, sensitivity and resources.

 back to the top